|

 /// Whether the owning worker node supports IBuildEngine callbacks.

-/// True if the worker node's packet version is high enough, or if the feature is force-enabled via env var.
+/// True if the worker node's packet version is high enough.

 /// </summary>